James Potter’s Profession:

 Rowling’s background for the story is drawn in broad, sweeping strokes with very little attention paid to detail, or plausibility, and as such, to simply take her word for things is a fine recipe for leaving the whole backstory unexplored and unexamined.
 Because she didn’t really do a good job of packing.
 You will not find a cohesive picture of the foundational events of the story in what Rowling has to say about the background to it.
 All she gives us are the highlights, and since I doubt that she considers them a “real” part of the same story, they have tended to shift over the years as new “cool ideas” occur to her.
 Much of it does not connect.
 Much of it contradicts itself.
 Like many terminally lazy writers, Rowling leaves it up to the reader to make all the connections for her.

-One thing which seems evident is that James Potter was never in the quite same position as Harry.
+One thing which is glaringly evident is that James Potter was never in the same position as Harry.
 He was certainly not the child foretold of some maybe-prophesy related to the fall of the Dark Lord.
 Frankly, James is unlikely to have ever been anything like as important to Voldemort as Harry was.
 But he may very well have been a continuing annoyance to Voldemort’s followers.
 One who, in the Dark Lord’s opinion, needed to be swatted, like a fly.

 And, as such, he had evidently needed to be swatted well before the Prophecy was made.
 The Prophesy stated that by the time the child was born, those to whom he would be born would have already “defied” the Dark Lord three times.

 One of the main things which we were led to believe from canon, is that somehow, between the end of his 5th year, in 1976, when we got our first glimpse of him, and the birth of his son in the summer of 1980, James Potter managed to escape from Voldemort’s “attentions”, or those of his followers, the requisite three times, which featured so prominently in the Trelawney Prophecy.
 Actually that timeline should probably be adjusted to the date of James Potter’s finishing Hogwarts and the point that Trelawney made that Prophesy, some months before Harry's birth; narrowing the time to the period between the end of June 1978, and some point between shortly after Halloween, 1979, the earliest possible date that the Prophecy might have been made, and the summer of 1980.
+Which sounds unlikely.

 What I now am more likely to credit is that “those who have defied him thrice” was in fact a description of collective defiance.
 A prediction that the child would be born to someone who was a member of a group who had defied Lord Voldemort at least three times.
 By the time of Harry’s birth, the Order of the Phoenix was certainly such a group.
 But then, so was the Ministry.
 Anyone who signed up for either of these was automatically a viable Prophecy target.

 Our next point of attempting to fix a date of the Prophecy shows up in the scene in the chapter devoted to the Prince’s Tale, and the meeting between Snape and Dumbledore on the windy hilltop.
 Fans living in Scotland have pointed out that the leafless trees on that windy hilltop where Snape turned up and confessed having told Voldemort what he had overheard would put that scene at a point around mid-November or afterwards.
 Which, if it took place in 1980 would have been after Harry’s birth and anything up to a year after the Prophecy was made.
 Rowling is not to really be relied upon for weather and the state of the seasons, however.
-She tends to paint pretty word pictures without regard to verisimilitude.
+She tends to paint pretty word pictures without regard to the almanac.

 However, we have never actually been told anything which would suggest that James, himself, would be a natural target of Voldemort’s wrath.
 The lack of any such compelling reason for James’s having been so targeted, paired with the “defied him thrice” statement in the prophecy, is largely responsible for the widely held belief that he must have been an Auror and actively engaged in the war.
 Targeted for his function rather than on his own account.